Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] Co má dnes s manšaftem dělat fähnrich Pleschner?
 Vorbereitung zum Abmarsch. Účty?
 Přijdu podepsat po mináži.
 Nikoho nepouštějte do města.
 Do kantiny v lágru?
 Po mináži na hodinu...
 Zavolejte sem Švejka!

-Teveles was a squad leader who was locked up in Királyhida after being caught with a war medal he had bought and with one-year volunteer stripes he had sewed on himself.
-This had happened during the retreat from Belgrade on 2 Desember 1914.
+was a Zugsführer who was locked up in Királyhida after being caught with a war medal he had bought and with one-year volunteer stripes he had sewed on himself.
+This had allegedly happened during the retreat from Belgrade on 2 December 1914.
+He was thrown into the cell with Einjährigfreiwilliger Marek at the Hauptwache after being sent there from the Divisionsgericht.

 Background

-A story with certain paralleles to the Teveles affair appeared in the newspapers in 1915.
-The 21 year old Jan Schuh had falsely pretended to be a corporal and had also aquired a war medal that wasn't his.
+A story with certain parallels to the Teveles affair appeared in the newspapers in 1915.
+The 21 year old Johann Schuh had falsely pretended to be a Korporal and had also acquired a war medal that wasn't his[a].

 Quote(s) from the novel